 - Email: CMOFOIA@arlingtonva.us

 - In person: 2100 Clarendon Boulevard, Suite 302, Arlington, VA 22201

 We will respond within five working days.
 If we cannot respond to a request within the five-day period, you will be informed in writing with an explanation as to why.
-This allows the County seven additional working days to respond, providing a total of 12 working days.
+This allows the County an extension of seven additional working days to respond, providing a total of 12 working days.